 Managers who have recently been appointed to leadership positions or high potentials in preparation of their first significant leadership roles.
-The ELP is designed to prepare participants with diverse professional and personal backgrounds.
+ELP is designed to embrace participants with diverse professional and personal backgrounds.

 - concepts and tools needed to better understand the principles of human behavior within organizations

 - increase acceptance of their ideas and work requests and establish productive working relationships with subordinates, peers, and superiors